-Many high street shops sell frames, but my favourites are:
+Many high street shops and online stores sell frames, but my favourites are:

 FRAMING YOUR PRINT:

-You will need to have your frame, your print and a roll of either framers tape, or for a cheaper option, use masking tape.
+You will need to have your frame, your print and a roll of either framers tape, or for a cheaper option, use masking or washi tape.

 Remove all packaging from your frame and lift up the metal clasps on the back.
 Take out the backing board, paper insert and the mount.
-Take a look at the glass inside.
-Does it look dusty or have any marks? give it a quick clean down with glass cleaner.
-You'll be glad you did!
-There's nothing worse than framing your print only to discover a mark INSIDE the glass!.
+Give the glass or acrylic panel a clean down with a microfibre cloth to remove any smudges or dust.

 Taking the mount, place on the table face down and lay your print over the aperture also face down.
 Using your tape, cut 4 small slithers to tack the corners down.
 Hold up your print to see if its sitting straight within the mount.
-Not quite even? readjust and restick.
+Not quite right?
+Simply readjust and re stick.

 DISPLAYING YOUR PRINT:

-One thing I must stress when choosing where to hang or display your framed print is be mindful of direct sunlight.
+When choosing where to hang or display your framed print be mindful of direct sunlight.
 Prolonged, direct sunlight will have an adverse effect on the chemicals within the inks and cause the print to fade.
 As an example, my favourite wedding photo was on display in my previous home for around 6 years in the same spot.
 It was set on top of a shelf in a fairly bright room but didn’t receive bright sunlight to that area of the room.
-I moved house 2 years ago and placed the photo on a window sill in a south facing bedroom.
+When I moved house I placed the photo on a window sill in a south facing bedroom.
 Within 6 months, the photo had faded drastically.
 The moral of the story is, take the time to consider how much direct, intense sunlight that wall or shelf receives before you make your final decision.